FourierFlows/GeophysicalFlows.jl/paper/paper.md

 `GeophysicalFlows.jl` is a Julia package that contains partial differential solvers for a collection of geophysical fluid systems on periodic domains.
-All modules use Fourier-based pseudospectral numerical methods and leverage the framework provided by the `FourierFlows.jl` Julia package for time-stepping, diagnostics, and output.
+All modules use Fourier-based pseudospectral numerical methods and leverage the framework provided by the `FourierFlows.jl` [@FourierFlows] Julia package for time-stepping, diagnostics, and output.

 `GeophysicalFlows.jl` utilizes Julia's functionality and abstraction to enable all modules to